 After the conclusion of the first year of study, students will complete a mid-point exam by responding to 3 one-hour essay questions.
 Responses will be used to assess a student's learning, and ability to apply learning, to the program's foundational bodies of knowledge.
 These are: 1) student development theory; 2) organizational theory; and 3) faith-based higher education.
 Two faculty members will review a student's response to essay questions and render a rating.
-The rating scale (in descending order of performance) is: [5] thorough knowledge, understanding, and application, [4] better than average knowledge, understanding, and application, and [1] not acceptable knowledge, understanding, and application.
+The rating scale (in descending order of performance) is: [5] thorough knowledge, understanding, and application, [4] better than average knowledge, understanding, and application, [7] less than average knowledge, understanding, and application, and [8] less than average knowledge, understanding, and application.
 A student must receive a rating of 3 or better to continue in the program.
 A student receiving an inadequate rating may petition the graduate program director for the opportunity to re-take the exam one additional time.